tbrowder/raku-read-write-tests/README.md

    will be interpreted accordingly.

-2. Edit file `run-rw-tests.p6` to set the variable `$ntrials` for number of trials desired for each size file
+2. Edit file `run-rw-tests.p6` to set the variable `$ntrials` for the number of trials desired for each size file

 3. Exexute file `run-rw-tests.p6`.
 A log will be generated and placed in the `logs` subdirectories (which will be created if they don't